jackys-95/computer-graphics-final-image-competition/README.md

 Requires C++ and CMake.
 * Clone repository.
 * Inside repository folder, use the following commands:
->mkdir build-release
+> mkdir build-release

->cd build-release
+> cd build-release

->cmake ../ -DCMAKE_BUILD_TYPE=Release
+> cmake ../ -DCMAKE_BUILD_TYPE=Release

->make
+> make
 * To generate untextured_seattle.ppm, use the following command inside build-release.
->./raytracing
+> ./raytracing
 * To generate textured_seattle.ppm, use the following command inside build-release.
->./raytracing texture
+> ./raytracing texture

 Note that untextured_seattle.ppm will take a long amount of time to render.
-On an i5-6600K (4.5 GHz), this took about 57 minutes to render.
+On an i5-6600K (4.5 GHz) running Ubuntu 18.04.1, this took about 57 minutes to render.
 On the other hand, textured_seattle.ppm will take about 6-7 minutes to render.

 ## Assets
 ### Models